wieczo/wieczo-clamav/readme.txt

 Additionally, the plugin sends every upload to ClamAV first.
 If a virus is found, the upload is aborted.

+The plugin also supports scanning your whole WordPress installation for malware and viruses.

 The plugin connects to a ClamAV service using the **Host** and **Port** variables configured in the plugin settings.

 == Features ==

 - **File Upload**: Allows file uploads through a user-friendly admin page.
 - **Upload Scan**: Scans all uploaded files for viruses and malware.
+- **Full Scan**: Separate page to scan the whole WordPress installation for malware and viruses.
 - **ClamAV Integration**: Sends files via a socket connection to a ClamAV service for virus scanning.
 - **Easy Configuration**: Configure the host and port of the ClamAV service in the plugin settings.